liathirsh/liathirsh/README.md

 ## 💼 What I Do

+- 👩‍💻 Software Developer at MRGN - an eaerly-stage start-up using AI to improve restaurant experiences
 - 🛠️ Freelance developer helping early-stage startups ship MVPs and improve frontend architecture
-- ⚡ Move fast and iterate: from Figma to production in days
+- ⚡ I like to move fast and iterate: from Figma to production in days
-- 🧠 Deep interest in the intersection of AI and UI.
-Building smarter, more intuitive apps
+- 🧠 Deep interest in the intersection of AI and UI

 ## 🧰 Tech Stack

 - **Frontend:** React, Next.js, TailwindCSS, TypeScript, JavaScript
 - **Backend:** Firebase, Flask, SQL, PostgreSQL
-- **Tools:** GitHub, Vercel, Replit
+- **Tools:** GitHub, Vercel
-- **Specialties:** Fullstack apps, pixel-perfect UI, AI integrations, custom hooks & reusable components
+- **Specialties:** Fullstack apps, pixel-perfect UI, AI integrations

 ## 🛠️ Recent Personal Projects